radioopensource/dotinfo/README.md

 # Summary
-Publicradio.info is a place for listening to noncommercial news, culture, and art.
-It includes:
+Publicradio.info is a [homepage](http://www.publicradio.info) for listening to noncommercial news, culture, and art.
+The web app offers a variety of newscasts, internet radio stations, and podcasts.
+Podcasts are accessible by [RSS](http://publicradio.info/feed.xml).

-1. A monthly, handpicked collection of podcast items, playable on the [homepage](http://www.publicradio.info) and through an [RSS feed](http://publicradio.info/feed.xml).

-2. A list of leading news and analysis podcasts, of which the most recent episodes are playable on the [homepage](http://www.publicradio.info).

-# Purpose
-Create a space for people to discover and experience audio.
-Contributors work to develop a decent web experience of good and unusual sounds, incl. news, analysis, music mixes, documentaries, comedies, investigative reports, stories, and audio experiments.
-Publicradio.info exists to highlight independent, noncommercial, listener-supported radio, and also to encourage consumers to become active supporters of public media.
-Content and other things for the homepage and podcast come monthly, as in a small audio magazine or mixtape.

 # User keyboard controls
 `spacebar:` play and pause